Edward Steichen: Paris, New York, and Partnerships with Stieglitz and Rodin

 In April 1900, Steichen left Milwaukee for Paris to study art.
 Clarence H. White thought Steichen and Alfred Stieglitz should meet, and thus produced an introduction letter for Steichen, and Steichen—then en route to Paris from his home in Milwaukee—met Stieglitz in New York City in early 1900.
 In that first meeting, Stieglitz expressed praise for Steichen's background in painting and bought three of Steichen's photographic prints.

 In 1902, when Stieglitz was formulating what would become Camera Work, he asked Steichen to design the logo for the magazine with a custom typeface.
 Steichen was the most frequently shown photographer in the journal.
+In Camera Work, Steichen pushed for a democratic approach where he responded to those who criticized him for manipulating photographs claiming that all photographers were frackers and "upended the myth of an "objective" photography faithful to nature."
+Claiming, "There is never anything natural in photography […] every shot, every print, is already a manipulation that introduces a gap between the photograph and its supposed truth".
+His approach effectively blurring the lines between the two arts.

 Steichen began experimenting with color photography in 1904 and was one of the earliest in the United States to use the Autochrome Lumière process.
 In 1905, Stieglitz and Steichen created the Little Galleries of the Photo-Secession, in what had been Steichen's portrait studio; it eventually became known as the 291 Gallery after its address.
 It presented some of the first American exhibitions of Auguste Rodin, Henri Matisse, Paul Cézanne, Pablo Picasso, and Constantin Brâncuși.

 According to author and art historian William A. Ewing, Steichen became one of the earliest "jet setters", constantly moving back and forth between Europe and the U.S. by steamship, in the process cross-pollinating art from Europe to the United States, helping to define photography as an art form, and at the same time widening America's understanding of European art and art in general.